OctopusDeploy/blog/blog/2025-01/deployment-freeze/index.md

 ## Setting up regular freezes

-You can also set up regular freeze periods with uur recurring schedule feature.
+You can also set up regular freeze periods with our recurring schedule feature.
 You can:

-- Set up different freezes for each global region.
+- Set up different freezes for each global region
 - Match your maintenance windows
 - Create daily protection windows

 The system lets you set up these recurring patterns:

 - Daily windows to protect business hours
 - Weekly schedules for regular maintenance
 - Monthly patterns for release cycles